TusharPardhe/XPT-Extension/README.md

 ## How to use?

-1. Click the `Chrome Web Store` link on the top and download the extension.
+1. Click the `Google Chrome` link on the top and download the extension.
 2. Sign Up if you don't have an account.
 3. Play around & give your valuable feedback.